fourtreestech/promptpy/README.md

 **promptpy** prompts for and validates a range of different data types on the command line.
-Out of the box it supports limited character sets, integers, floats, lists and single-character commands:
+Out of the box it supports limited character sets, integers, floats, dates, yes/no, lists and single-character commands:

     from promptpy import Prompt
     prompt = Prompt()